tnrbns/playingWithGodot/README.md

-# playingWithGodot
+# Playing with Python
-A little Godot activity for practice
+A little Python activity for practice